Fantasia on British Sea Songs: Contents

 The opening series of six naval bugle calls and their responses are taken from the calls traditionally used to convey orders on a naval warship.
 The first call is Admiral's salute, followed by Action, General Assembly, Landing Party, Prepare to Ram and finally Quick, Double, Extend and Close.
+The optional clarinet cadenza in the 'Spanish Ladies' section was written specifically for Haydn Draper.